 Although these findings are very encouraging, Washington County continues to urge visitors to Scoggins Valley Park to use caution when recreating in Henry Hagg Lake—or any body of water—and be very familiar with Cyanobacteria blooms and related health concerns, especially when accompanied by children and pets.

 View this media release on Washington County’s website.

 SCOGGINS VALLEY PARK/HENRY HAGG LAKE

 It is conveniently located at the corner of Hall and Hemlock, just two minutes from Washington Square, at 8400 SW Hemlock Street Portland, OR 97223 (Corner of SW Hall Blvd. & SW Hemlock St.).

-For questions regarding the Patricia D. Whiting Hall at Metzger Park, please contact the Park's Office at 503-359-5732.
+For questions regarding the Patricia D. Whiting Hall at Metzger Park, please contact the Park's Office at 503-846-7000.

 Eagle Landing is a small half-acre parcel on the banks of the Tualatin River located just off of Rainbow Lane near Groner Elementary School.
 This Park was established through a government/private partnership involving a local Boy Scout Eagle Badge project.
 As part of the project requirements, the local Scout Troop 874 maintains the Park in perpetuity.
 In honor of the Eagle Scout project accomplishment, the Washington County Board of Commissioners named the Park “Eagle Landing.”

 The amenities in the Park include a 12-vehicle gravel parking lot, a connecting gravel pathway, a trash receptacle, picnic table, and signage board with posted Park rules & regulations.
 The terminus of the pathway is on the east bank of the Tualatin River.
 The Park is open seven days a week year round.

 By administrative policy, metal detecting (and related activities) and flying a drone without written permission are not permitted in Washington County Parks.